What is depression? An in-depth overview

 Seek help from a mental healthcare professional

-If you or someone you know is experiencing symptoms of depression, it's critical that you reach out to a mental health professional for support.
+If you or someone you know is experiencing symptoms of depression, it is critical to seek support from a mental health professional.

-Remember that depression is not a sign of weakness or something to be ashamed of, it is a serious medical condition that requires the help and support of a healthcare professional.
+Remember, depression is not a sign of weakness or something to be ashamed of—it is a serious condition that requires the help and support of a healthcare professional.

-If this step feels too overwhelming for you, there is also a range of free mental health helplines that you can call at any time, who have trained mental health professionals on the other end of the phone for you to talk to.
+If this step feels too overwhelming, there is also a range of free mental health helplines available at any time, with trained professionals ready to listen.

 When should I seek help?

-If symptoms of depression persist for more than two weeks and interfere with your daily life, it is recommended to reach out to a mental health professional.
+If symptoms of depression interfere with daily life, it is recommended to reach out to a mental health professional.

 How to seek help

-To access professional healthcare support, simply visit your GP and speak to them about your symptoms.
+To access professional support, visit your GP and discuss your symptoms.

-Your doctor may direct you to a psychologist, prescribe you medication, suggest personal coping strategies, or a combination of all of these things.
+Your doctor could assess your situation and recommend treatment options right for you, such as referring you to a psychologist, prescribing medication, suggesting personal coping strategies, or a combination of all these approaches.

-Seeking help is the first step to taking care of yourself and your mental health, and paving the way towards a more fulfilling life.
+Remember, you are not alone—there are people and services ready to help.
+Seeking help is the first step toward taking care of your mental health and paving the way to a more fulfilling life.